theobald-software/kb.theobald-software.github.io/content/_version-history/erpconnect-version-history.md

 weight: 30
 ---

 All other Theobald Software products use ERPConnect for communicating with SAP.
+There is no need to update ERPConnect separately, if used as part of another Theobald Software product.

 {% include version-history-header.md %}